Introducing Malaysia Association of Sublet Operators (MASO)

 Memberships are open to the manager, operator and any individual operating a sublet business.
 As of now, there are 4 different types of memberships to join the association:

 - Ordinary Membership – open to any individual or registered legal entity actively running a sublet business in Malaysia.
 Ordinary members must abide by the constitution of the association and observe all rules under it.
 As such, ordinary members have the right to vote and hold office in the committee.
 The admission fee is RM300 and annual subscriptions are currently set at RM200, which are paid on or before the 1st of April each year.

 - Associate Membership – open to individual with business interest with Ordinary Membership or Lifetime Membership.
 Associate members will not have any voting rights or be eligible to hold office in the committee.
 Also, members must be 18 years of age and above.
 The admission fee is RM500 with annual subscription of RM1,000, which shall be paid on or before 1st April each year.

 - Honorary Membership – the committee might invite specific individuals to become honorary members of the association.
 Honorary members have no voting rights and will not be eligible to hold office in the committee.
 Honorary members don’t have to pay any entrance fees or annual subscription fees.

 - Lifetime Membership – open to any individual or registered legal entity actively running a sublet business in Malaysia.
 Like ordinary members, they have to abide by the rules and regulations of the association and they have the right to vote and hold office in the committee.
-Admission fee is one time lump sum of RM3,000 and no annual subscription required.
+Admission fee is a one-time lump sum of RM3,000 and no annual subscription required.